F.C. Magpies

-FC Bruno's Magpies, also known as FC Magpies in UEFA competition, is a football team from Gibraltar.
-They play in the Gibraltar National League and the Rock Cup.
+Football Club Magpies, also known as FC Magpies, is a semi-professional football team from Gibraltar.
+They play in the Gibraltar Football League and the Rock Cup.
+From 1 June 2025, Calpe City became part of the club, following a merger with Calpe City, with the new club commencing play in the 2026–27 season.

 History

-The club was formed in 2013, initially as a group of friends who drank at the Bruno's Bar & Restaurant (A bar in Gibraltar).
+The club was formed in 2013 as Football Club Bruno's Magpies, initially as a group of friends who drank at the Bruno's Bar & Restaurant (a bar in Gibraltar).
+The club derive their nickname The Magpies from Newcastle United.
 In its first two seasons, the club achieved respectable mid-table finishes in the Gibraltar Second Division.
-Mick Embleton was appointed the first manager of the team and was instrumental in the initial setting up/ organizing/ managing of the squad.
+Mick Embleton was appointed the first manager of the team and was instrumental in the initial setting up, organising and managing of the squad.

-With the introduction of Chestertons, a Gibraltarian real estate agent, as the sponsor in 2015/16, the intent grew more serious, with moves to professionalise the club and establish a fanbase with the introduction of matchday programs and incentives for fans who attended games.
+With the introduction of Chestertons, a Gibraltarian real estate agent, as the sponsor in 2015–16, the intent grew more serious, with moves to professionalise the club and establish a fanbase with the introduction of matchday programs and incentives for fans who attended games.
 The club finished fourth in that season and were the runners-up in the Second Division Cup, losing in extra time to Second Division champions Europa Point.